copperwater/xNetHack/doc/xnh-changelog-6.0.md

   next turn.
 - New function piercer_hit(), an xhity-compatible function that handles what happens when a piercer attacks something by falling.
+- The thrwmu function now returns boolean instead of void, used to determine whether the monster actually took any action.